 HISTORY OF SUGAR

 These people are only estimates.
-But because of sugar, Europeans are looking for colonies to grow sugar.
-New world exploration begins, colonialism followed by oppression takes place.
+Because of sugar, Europeans are looking for colonies to grow sugar.
+New world exploration begins, and colonialism followed by oppression takes place.

 The increase in production has lasted for 10,000 years.
 People suspect sugar cane was grown in Papua and in Java 8,000 years before Christ.
 From there Saccarum Officinarum extends to West India, only in the first century of the Romans acquainted with Indian sugar or Persian sugar through Greece.

 The secret of sugarcane was finally uncovered after a massive expansion by the Arabs in the seventh century AD.
 When they ruled Persia in 642 they found a growing sugar cane and then learned how to make sugar.
-During the continuing expansion, they set up sugar processing on various another land they controlled, including in North Africa and Spain.
-They make sugar cane fields in Sicily, Cyprus, Malta, Morocco and Spain.
+During the continuing expansion, they set up sugar processing on various other lands they controlled, including in North Africa and Spain.
+They make sugar cane fields in Sicily, Cyprus, Malta, Morocco, and Spain.
 Sugar is an expensive item paralleled with pearls and silk from China.

 Rich people love making statues of sugar for decorating their tables.
 When Henry III of France visited Venice, a party was held in his honor by displaying plates, silver items, and linen cloths all made of sugar.

 Because it is an expensive item, sugar is often regarded as a medicine.
 Many health guidelines from the 13th to 15th centuries recommend sugars to the disabled to strengthen their strength.
 Spain and Portugal make sugarcane plantations in Sao Tome, Canary Islands, and Madeira.
-That is for the first time in the history of sugar cane planted in large quantities so that the members of the Spanish kingdom can eat sugar regularly, can even send rough sugar to Antwerp for refined which is now the basis of the sugar industry.
+That is for the first time in history sugar cane was planted in large quantities so that the members of the Spanish kingdom can eat sugar regularly, and can even send rough sugar to Antwerp for refinement which is now the basis of the sugar industry.

 Economically sugar is so important that all European powers are building or trying to build colonies on small Caribbean islands and battles take place to take control of the islands.
-Furthermore, sugarcane cultivated in large plantations in other regions of the world (India, Indonesia, Philippines and the Pacific region) to meet the needs of European and local markets.
+Furthermore, sugar cane is cultivated in large plantations in other regions of the world (India, Indonesia, Philippines, and the Pacific region) to meet the needs of European and local markets.

 Bread and sugar tea for the poor